Bikeman868/NPL/docs/SYNTAX.md

 list of the message saying that any `GraphQlRequest` messages that are emitted during its processing should be sent only to the `graphQl` network's default entry point.

-To unpack this a little, `route * {}` sets up a routing rule in the pipe for all message types, where the contents of the scope block defines how to modify the message's routing table.
+To unpack this a little, `route * {}` sets up a routing rule in the pipe for all other message types not explicitly routed, where the contents of the scope block defines how to modify the message's routing table.

 The `capture GraphQlRequest {}` part means add a new entry in the global capture list for messages of type `GraphQlRequest`, or replace the existing one, where the code inside the scope block defines